Eugenia Charles

-She was also described as the "Iron Lady of the Caribbean."
+She was also described as the "Iron Lady of the Caribbean".

 Personal life

 Eugenia Charles was born on 15 May 1919, in the fishing village of Pointe Michel in Saint Luke Parish, Dominica.
-She was the daughter of John Baptiste Charles and Josephine Charles (née Delauney), the youngest of four children.
+She was the daughter of John Baptiste "J. B." Charles and Josephine Charles (née Delauney), the youngest of four children.
 Her family was considered part of the "coloured bourgeoisie", descendants of free people of color.
 Her father was a mason who became a wealthy landowner and had business interests in export-import.

 She attended the Convent High School in Roseau, Dominica, which was then the island's only girls' secondary school, and St Joseph's Convent in Grenada.
 Afterward Charles became interested in law while working at the colonial magistrate's court.
 She worked for many years as assistant to Alastair Forbes.
 Charles attended the University of Toronto in Canada, receiving her LL.B. in 1947.
 She then moved to the United Kingdom to attend the London School of Economics, where she earned her LL.M. in 1949.
 She was a member of the sorority Sigma Gamma Rho.
 She trained as a barrister at the Inner Temple and was called to the bar in London in 1947.

 She passed the bar and returned to Dominica, where she became the island's first female lawyer.
-She established a practice specialising in property law.
+She established a practice specializing in property law.
+She served as President of the Dominica Bar Association during the 1970s.
 She also worked as a director of the Dominican Cooperative Bank, which had been established by her father, and instituted the country's first student loan scheme.

 Charles never married nor had children.
 In 1991, she was made a Dame Commander of the Order of the British Empire.